 Shaving with just water can do a few things for your face — but mostly your wallet.

-The two biggest benefits of shaving with just water are that shaving without soap allows maximum visibility of the hairs and allows you to save on the cost of shaving soap or cream.
+The two biggest benefits of shaving with just water are that shaving without soap allows maximum visibility of the hair, and it allows you to save on the cost of shaving soap or cream.

-With a shaving soap lathered up on the face, it can be difficult to see hairs through the soap.
-Whether you have darker hair or lighter hair, seeing the individual hairs is definitely helpful.
+With shaving soap lathered up on the face, it can be difficult to see hairs through the soap.
+Whether you have darker hair or lighter hair, seeing the individual hairs is definitely helpful, especially if you are trying to shave around a beard or need to clean up lines on your face or neck.
 Plus, you won’t need to lather up again if you miss a spot.

 For people allergic or very sensitive to scented shave soaps, shaving with just water might provide a long-term solution.